 It was based on the momentum built by Jonathan that Buhari could promise to defeat the terrorists by December of his first year in office, and announce that he had pretty much completed that with only mop up operations left.
 The evidence points out that it was Jonathan who had completed 80% of the strategic defeat and the Buhari government finished the rest 20% by December of 2015 and since then embarked in mop up and negotiations with the terrorists to reintegrate into civilian populations.
 40,000 soldiers just don’t disappear.

 A lot of what Jonathan did and Buhari has continued is under the counter negotiations with terrorists dropping their arms and silently attempting to lead normal lives.
-The governor of Taraba state just complained that there are too many of these ex-Boko Haram terrorists in his state now battling an uptick in violent crime.
+The governor of Taraba state that there are too many of these ex-Boko Haram terrorists in his state now battling an uptick in violent crime.

 Government is a Continuum

 It is necessary to mention that while secrecy is the key word of the Buhari administration which makes it impossible to categorically confirm, best evidence suggests that thousands of Nigerians still live under Boko Haram till today.
-Just last month as many as 455 hostages were rescued as announced just this March.
-The Taraba governor also said that the terrorists are relocating from Sambisa to Suntai Daaji forest in Taraba state.
+Just last month as many as 455 hostages were rescued just this March.
+The Taraba governor also said that the terrorists from Sambisa to Suntai Daaji forest in Taraba state.

 The Gwoza Signboard